iYadavVaibhav/counter_bloc/README.md

 - body will be `BlocBuilder<CounterBloc, int>();` to build UI based on state.
 - action event, `onPressed: () {counterBloc.add(CounterEvent.increment);}`

-This development was based on [this](https://bloclibrary.dev/#/fluttercountertutorial?id=counter-app) tutorial.
+The Counter_Bloc app is developed based on [Flutter Counter App tutorial](https://bloclibrary.dev/#/fluttercountertutorial?id=counter-app) by @felangel.

 Thank you.